May 09, 2019 [Updated on December 12, 2019]

 While today more and more is being done electronically (paper cutting machines cutting automatically from pre-press information), it is important to remember that paper is not a stable substrate.
 Under the effects of moisture, heat and pressure (all found on printing presses), paper size will change.
 Manufactures have offered off-line programming for a number of years but adjustments may still need to be made to paper during cutting.
 In complex cutting programs, adjustments may need to be made at various points to compensate for changes in the sheet.

 One of the major causes of problems with a paper cutter is the use of a dull or blunt knife.
 Besides the inaccuracy of the cuts, the machine will be subject to unnecessary strain.
-See our guide to Caring for Industrial Paper Cutter Knives.
+See our guide to Caring for Industrial Paper Cutter Blades.

 Signs that a paper cutter knife is blunt are: